Archive-42/blog-2.0-vanilla-html/docs/quick-reference/psql-setup/index.md

 Once you have that information in the file, save it, and close Visual Studio Code.

 The last step you have to take is change the permission on that file so that it is only readable by your user.
 PostgreSQL will ignore it if just anyone can read and write to it.
-This is for _your_ security.
+This is for *your* security.
 Change the file permissions so only you can read and write to it.
 You did this once upon a time.
 Here’s the command.

     chmod go-rw ~/.pgpass

 You can confirm that only you have read/write permission by typing `ls -al ~/.pgpass`.
-That should return output that looks like this, **with your Ubuntu user name instead of "web-dev-hub".**
+That should return output that looks like this, **with your Ubuntu user name instead of “web-dev-hub”.**

     -rw------- 1 web-dev-hub web-dev-hub 37 Mar 28 21:20 /home/web-dev-hub/.pgpass